subimage/workling/README.markdown

 You'll see that this executes pretty much instantly.
 Run 'top' in another terminal window, and look for the new ruby process.
 This might be around 30 MB.
 This tells you that using spawn as a runner will result low latency, but will take at least 30MB for each request you make.

 You cannot run your workers on a remote machine or cluster them with spawn.
 You also have no persistence: if you've fired of a lot of work and everything dies, there's no way of picking up where you left off.

+# Using the Redis runner

+Redis is a fast, efficient data store.
+It supports strings, lists, sets, sorted sets, and hashes.
+It's easy to query, and manage.

+Redis is the recommended replacement for Starling, [which has proven to be inefficient, unstable, and bloated](http://www.unlimitednovelty.com/2009/04/twitter-blaming-ruby-for-their-mistakes.html).

+## Installing Redis and the redis gem

+To use Redis with Workling, you'll need [Redis](http://redis.io/) installed, along with the "redis" gem.

+  sudo gem install redis

+## Starting Redis on development

+After installing redis on your development box, simply run...

+  redis-server

+You'll want a more robust setup for production, but you can find information on that elsewhere.

+## Configuring workling.yml

+Workling copies a file called workling.yml into your applications config directory.
+The config file tells Workling on which port Redis is listening.

+Notice that the default production port is 6379, but you could point at a redis server on another machine.

+    development:
+      listens_on: localhost:6379
+      redis_options:
+        namespace: myapp_dev
+      sleep_time: 2
+      reset_time: 30

+## Configuring Workling to use Redis

+You'll also need to edit your environment.rb file to utilize Redis.
+Here's my configuration pulled from a working app.
+From inside

+    Rails::Initializer.run do |config|
+      # ... standard rails config here

+      # Workling / Redis config
+      config.after_initialize do
+        # Don't require remote runner to be running for test.
+        if RAILS_ENV == 'test'
+          Workling::Remote.dispatcher = Workling::Remote::Runners::NotRemoteRunner.new
+          Workling::Return::Store.instance = Workling::Return::Store::MemoryReturnStore.new
+        else
+          # Use REDIS for Workling backend.
+Oh so custom!
+          Workling::Remote.dispatcher = Workling::Remote::Runners::RedisRunner.new
+          Workling::Remote.dispatcher.client = Workling::Clients::RedisQueueClient.new
+          Workling::Return::Store.instance = Workling::Return::Store::RedisReturnStore.new
+        end
+      end
+    end

 # Using the Starling runner